Sunday, September 27, 2015

 The French Poodle & the English Bulldog

 As in most major (and minor) cities, summer is the season for construction and street improvement projects, so there were many detours and barricaded sidewalks.
 The weekday traffic was busy and confusing, and I was kind of glad my bike was still boxed up at the tour group's hotel, so I had an excuse to go on foot rather than risking bike-riding.
 The city is a fascinating jumble of old and new, French and British influences, along with many other nationalities.
 Near the university and the Place des Spectacles, the streets were thumping with music events day and night.
-There was some sort of anime or cosplay convention going on, with groups of young people dressed up in steampunk-manga-Star Trek-vampire-fairy-Hello Kitty-style wandering everywhere.
+There was some sort of anime or cosplay convention going on, with groups of young people wandering everywhere dressed up in steampunk-manga-Star Trek-vampire-fairy-Hello Kitty-style.